jesse-kaufman/portfolio-site/hugo/content/posts/esp32-bed-occupancy-sensor/index.md

   - Home Assistant
   - Node-RED
 ---
-## **Overview**

 {{< figure src="esp32-fsr-wiring.jpg" alt="Wiring diagram for ESP32 board and two force-sensitive resistors." caption="Wiring diagram for ESP32 board and two force-sensitive resistors." class="left small" >}}

-This project enhances smart home automation by using an ESP32 microcontroller and force-sensitive resistors (FSRs) to accurately detect bed occupancy.
-By monitoring each side of the bed independently, it enables personalized automation and improves room occupancy detection.

 ## **Key features**